-Personal & Professional Growth: A school counselor's development involves socializing into a new professional identity-this is no small task!
-In the course of learning how to be a professional counselor, students may find themselves encountering unresolved personal issues and situations that have not been mastered in one's own life.
+Personal & Professional Growth: A school counselor's development involves socializing into a new professional identity is no small task!
+While learning how to be a professional counselor, students may find themselves encountering unresolved personal issues and situations that have not been mastered in one's own life.
 The student will begin to question roles and rules played in one's own family (both family of origin and family of choosing), which may generate stress and changes in relationships with family members and friends.
-Training to become an effective counselor requires students to explore patterns in their own life (both functional and dysfunctional) that may become activated in the course of working with others.
-The counselor is constantly utilizing various parts of one's self as instruments of change for clients, and as such, must be able to discover both strengths and "stuck points."
+Training to become an effective counselor requires students to explore patterns in their own lives (both functional and dysfunctional) that may become activated while working with others.
+The counselor is constantly utilizing various parts of oneself as instruments of change for clients, and as such, must be able to discover both strengths and "stuck points."
 You will be asked, in an atmosphere of safety and respect, to share some of these patterns with instructors through assignments, and sometimes with classmates in a classroom discussion or supervisory context.
 It is understood that any personal information divulged by students will be treated with respect and discretion.
 While confidentiality cannot be assured in such a public setting, each student has a responsibility to contribute to creating a safe environment in which deeply personal information may be disclosed for training purposes.

-Attendance at Conferences and Professional Meetings: Attending professional conferences and meetings provide an excellent chance for students to network and lay the groundwork for possible employment opportunities.
-Students are encouraged to attend professional conferences as well as conduct poster presentations and educational sessions.
+Attendance at Conferences and Professional Meetings: Attending professional conferences and meetings provides an excellent chance for students to network and lay the groundwork for possible employment opportunities.
+Students are encouraged to attend professional conferences and conduct poster presentations and educational sessions.
 Such activities provide broad exposure to the field and an opportunity to meet others at various levels of professional development in the field of professional counseling.
 CCSU's Graduate Student Association (GSA) has some funds to help subsidize a limited number of workshops and conferences.
 Please contact the president of the Counseling GSA for details.

 Graduate Student Association: The Graduate Student Association (GSA) sponsors orientation activities for new graduate students, lectures, the GSA Scholarship, and Leadership Development Grants.
-The latter assists graduate students to attend conferences and workshops or to complete research associated with the preparation of a thesis.
+The latter helps graduate students attend conferences and workshops or complete research associated with preparing a thesis.
 The GSA also funds the activities of graduate student societies in the academic departments.
 In addition to sponsoring graduate student programs and activities, the GSA serves as a representative organization promoting graduate student interests on the Central Connecticut State University campus.